webplatform/docs-wpd/Annotations/Letter_of_Support/index.md

 As Developer Relations Lead for W3C, my role in the management team is to promote the use and understanding of our technologies, and to facilitate feedback from Web developers and designers.
 It is vitally important that these developers and designers provide feedback early on in the spec development process, in order to make sure that what is being specified meets their actual needs, in a way that satisfies real-world use cases and requirements rather than a theoretic but impractical or insufficient functionality.

-To that end, W3C has become increasingly transparent over the years, from a organization where working groups comprised of member companies and invited experts met privately and published periodic public spec updates, to a model where these working groups develop their specs directly in the public eye, with most technical work taking place on our public mailing lists, including decision-making calls for consensus and publication of meeting minutes.
+To that end, W3C has become increasingly transparent over the years: from an organization where working groups comprised of member companies and invited experts met privately and published periodic public spec updates, to a model where these working groups develop their specs directly in the public eye, with most technical work taking place on our public mailing lists, including decision-making calls for consensus and publication of meeting minutes.
 Anyone is allowed to provide feedback, and our process requires that all technical issues raised by anyone are addressed.

 However, our infrastructure has not been significantly updated to deal with these new modes of interaction.
 Email lists are often effective, but alienate many contributors (especially designers); issues raised are frequently hard to address and track through to resolution; comments lose the context of their original source; the feedback channel is often not immediately obvious to potential reviewers; and there are logistical details that often trip up first-time reviewers (e.g. subscription, email verification and authorization, and others).
 This offers enough of a hurdle that much valuable feedback is lost.